Charged with Burglary in Fort Worth, Texas?

 The most common type of burglary of a habitation is when someone breaks into someone’s home and steals valuables.
 Technically, an actual theft does not have to occur to be charged with burglary of a habitation.
 The prosecutor is only required to prove that the accused entered the residence with the intent to commit theft or another felony.

-What Is Considered A “Habitation” For The Crime of Burglary Of A Habitation?
+What Is Considered a “Habitation” for the Crime of Burglary of a Habitation?

 Under Texas criminal law, a “habitation” refers to the alleged victim’s primary residence, secondary residence, or any property in which an individual resides.
 If the property were not being occupied by a resident, it would be categorized as burglary of a building, a lesser felony crime.
 However, the prosecutor is not required to prove that the residence was occupied continuously.

-What Are The Elements of Burglary Of A Habitation With Intent To Commit Assault In Texas?
+What Are the Elements of Burglary of a Habitation with Intent To Commit Assault in Texas?

 Most people think of the crime of burglary of a habitation as being solely an issue of someone stealing something from someone’s home.
 However, you can also be charged with the crime of burglary of a habitation if there was intent by the accused to commit assault against the victim.